 NATIONAL CHILD HEALTH DAY HISTORY

-Each year since 1928, under a Joint Resolution of Congress, the President of the United States has proclaimed Child Health Day.
-This day was originally observed on each May 1 until 1960 when the date was changed to the first Monday in October of each calendar year.
+Each year since 1928, under a Joint Resolution of Congress, the President of the United States proclaims Child Health Day.
+Originally observed on May 1st each year, in 1960 the date was changed to the first Monday in October.

 In a response to a plea from both the American Federation of Labor and the General Federation of Women’s Clubs to proclaim the day, United States President Calvin Coolidge was the first president to issue a Child Health Day Proclamation while the resolution was still pending in Congress.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 6 October 2025